RFM-Enriched Customer Lifetime Value¶

 This template project solution’s main goal is to predict the CLV in a given future time horizon for existing customers who have a known transaction history via a full end-to-end pipeline.

 To leverage this solution, you must meet the following requirements:

 Dataiku Online instances will auto-install these requirements when the Solution is created.

 This solution is available to install on Dataiku and Dataiku Online instances.

 Installing on your Dataiku Instance¶

 If the technical requirements are met, this solution can be installed in one of two ways:

-On your Dataiku instance click + New Project > Sample Projects > Solutions > RFM-Enriched Customer Lifetime Value.
+On your Dataiku instance click + New Project > Business solutions > Search for RFM-Enriched Customer Lifetime Value.

 Download the .zip project file and upload it directly to your Dataiku instance as a new project.

 If running a DSS 9 instance, the solution is found by navigating to + New Project > Sample projects > Solutions > RFM-Enriched Customer Lifetime Value